MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

     …
 ```

-A WDM or KMDF driver that is running from the DriverStore and needs to access other files from its driver package could use [**IoQueryFullDriverPath**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-ioqueryfulldriverpath) to find its path, get the directory path it was loaded from, and look for configuration files relative to that path.
+A WDM or KMDF driver that is running from the DriverStore on Windows 10 version 1803 and later which needs to access other files from its driver package should call [**IoGetDriverDirectory**](/windows-hardware/drivers/ddi/wdm/nf-wdm-iogetdriverdirectory) with *DriverDirectoryImage* as the directory type to get the directory path that the driver was loaded from.

-Alternatively, on Windows 10, version 1803 and later, call [**IoGetDriverDirectory**](/windows-hardware/drivers/ddi/wdm/nf-wdm-iogetdriverdirectory) with *DriverDirectoryImage* as the directory type to get the directory path that the driver was loaded from.
+Alternatively for drivers that need to support OS versions before Windows 10 version 1803, use [**IoQueryFullDriverPath**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-ioqueryfulldriverpath) to find the driver's path, get the directory path it was loaded from, and look for configuration files relative to that path.

 For a file payloaded by an INF, the *subdir* listed in the [**SourceDisksFiles**](../install/inf-sourcedisksfiles-section.md) entry for the file in the INF must match the subdir listed in the [**DestinationDirs**](../install/inf-destinationdirs-section.md) entry for the file in the INF.